 The composition and activity of the microbial community with depth is important for understanding reservoir microbial methane sourcing and basin evolution.
-Drilling fluid and PCATS confining fluids (PCATS water) samples will be collected to assess the extent of microbial contamination.
+Selected samples will be collected for microbial community characterization (by extraction, amplification and sequencing of DNA), total cell counts, single-cell genome studies, and culture-based characterization of microbial communities.
+Drilling fluid and PCATS confining fluids (PCATS water) samples will be collected to assess the extent of microbial contamination of the cores.
+Lab air will be collected and assessed for possible microbial contaminants such that these taxa can be identified as suspect contaminants and eliminated from subsequent analyses.